Jason-S-Wu/CSGO-Config-Sync/README.md

 # CSGO-Config-Sync
-Sync config files from multiple accounts (useful for smurfing).
+Sync config files and video settings from multiple accounts (useful for smurfing).

 It replaces other accounts configs in the `730/cfg` folder from your main account.